 On January 1, 2015, the Swatara Township Police Department began providing full-time police services to the neighboring Borough of Paxtang which is home to approximately 1600 residents and encompasses .4 square miles.
 As of the writing of this, we are the only department in Dauphin County to provide contracted police services.

 The Department provides comprehensive 24-hour law enforcement service and is divided into two divisions: the Patrol Service Division and the Field Service Division.
 The Patrol Service’s Division is commanded by a Lieutenant and divided into four platoons, each led by a Sergeant.
 The Division also houses our Community Service Unit and is led by a Corporal.
-The Field Service’s Division is commanded by a Lieutenant and is comprised of the Criminal Investigation Unit led by a Detective Corporal, a Field Service Support Unit and Administrative Support Unit.
+Their are two Field Service Division's and each is commanded by a Lieutenant.
+There is also the Criminal Investigation Unit led by a Lieutenant, a Field Service Support Unit and Administrative Support Unit.

 Officers on our Department are given the opportunity to train in specialized fields.
 Officers are trained and certified as Firearms instructors, Field Training officers, Bicycle officers, Firearms instructors, Polygraph examiners, Forensic/crime scene technicians, in Forensic child interviews, and in Accident reconstruction.
 Many officers from the Department participate in the following Federal/State/Regional/County Teams to include: The Dauphin County Crisis Response Team, the Dauphin County Drug Task Force, the Dauphin County Accident Reconstruction Team, the Dauphin County Child Abduction Response Team, the Capital Region Forensics Unit, the South Central Task Force, the U.S Marshals Service, Middle District (PA), Fugitive Task Force, and the US Department of Homeland Security Investigations Task Force.
 Officers selected to participate in these teams also receive advanced training.